Guerissologue/yncrea_jee_2021_lab02/README.md

 Deploy this app in Tomcat and enjoy.

-## JavaFX, in any case... (optional)
-... if you want to build an application which displays a window, like a native software.

-You just have to implement the `QuoteGateway` class.

 ## Stop kidding, let's build an app like a pro!
 This part of the lab relies on Spring Framework.
 We will use this amazing tool to scaffold our app.